HijenHEK/sudoku/README.md

 # sudoku-project

-## this is an assignment to Sesame university
+## this is an assignment For Sesame university
 please follow these command to run the development environment correctly .

+i used sudoku generator from https://github.com/dachev/sudoku

 ## Project setup
 ```